camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/accessing-components-without-ingress.md

 kubectl port-forward svc/camunda-keycloak 18080:80
 ```

-To be able to use Console, create additional port-forwardings for Console and Keycloak (assuming that Keycloak is installed as part of the Helm release):
+To use Console, create additional port-forwardings for Console and Keycloak (assuming Keycloak is installed as part of the Helm release):

 ```
 kubectl port-forward svc/camunda-console 8087:80